 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

 I’m excited to share with you these Quick and Easy Blueberry Muffin Recipe.
-You only need one bowl so you know it’s really simple.
+They are soft, fluffy, loaded with juicy blueberries and you only need one bowl so you know it’s really simple.

 Want to save this?